mrled/lability-tutorial/05-SimpleNetwork/index.markdown

 # Chapter 5: Simple private network
 {:.no_toc}

-WARNING: INCOMPLETE STUB CHAPTER

 Build a simple private network, with two VMs who can talk to each other, but cannot talk to the Hyper-V host or the Internet.

--   Add an additional node to the configuration data
--   Explain `NodeName = '*'`
--   Create a private network with no Internet access
--   Explain types of switches and what happens if the switch doesn't already exist

 ## On this page
 {:.no_toc}